A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: SP-Neural

 \item Since the ID neural symbol is receiving reduced inhibitory signals, its rate of firing will increase.
 This may be interpreted as recognition of the pattern `\texttt{a b c}'.
 That increase in the rate of firing may be transmitted to higher-level pattern assemblies that contain `\texttt{X}' as a ``reference'' to the pattern `\texttt{a b c}'.
 This may lead to similar processes of recognition at higher levels.

 \end{itemize}

-A possible weakness in the account just given is that, in line with what was said about Figure \ref{limulus_figure}, we may suppose that the rate of firing of the `\texttt{X}' would quickly settle back to the average rate of firing, but there is nothing to ensure that that would happen.
+A possible weakness in the account just given is that, in line with what was said about Figure \ref{limulus_figure}, it may be supposed that the rate of firing of the `\texttt{X}' neural symbol would quickly settle back to the average rate of firing, but there is nothing to ensure that that would happen.
 Issues like this may be clarified with a working model.

-What about the ordering of symbols?
-With the scheme as just described, the pattern assembly `\texttt{X a b c}' would respond as strongly to an input pattern `\texttt{b c a}'---assuming that there were corresponding neural connections in place---as it would to the input pattern `\texttt{a b c}'.

-It looks as if the weakness in that idea is the assumption contained within it, and it appears that the concept of a {\em typographic pattern}, provides an answer.
+What about the ordering of neural symbols?
+With the scheme as just described, the pattern assembly `\texttt{X a b c}' would respond as strongly to an input pattern `\texttt{b c a}' as it would to the input pattern `\texttt{a b c}'.
+But it looks as if the concept of a {\em typographic pattern}, provides an answer.
 As was quoted in \cite[Section 5.4]{spneural_2016}:

 \begin{quote}